Wang-Group/mof-ni-catalysts/README.md

 # MOF-Ni-Catalysts

-## Interpretable Machine Learning Reveals Structural Insights into Selective C–H Borylation by Metal-Organic Framework-Supported Ni Catalysts
+## Machine Learning Reveals In-Cavity Versus Surface Activity for Selective C─H Borylation by Metal-Organic Framework Catalysts
-This repository contains the source codes and documentation used in the publication **"Interpretable Machine Learning Reveals Structural Insights into Selective C–H Borylation by Metal-Organic Framework-Supported Ni Catalysts"**.
+This repository contains the source codes and documentation used in the publication **"Machine Learning Reveals In-Cavity Versus Surface Activity for Selective C─H Borylation by Metal-Organic Framework Catalysts"**.
 It provides tools for descriptor calculation, factor analysis, dimension reduction, and machine learning workflows.

 ---